7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

     %      V              V
     [ [50,48,49,55], 45, [50], .... ]

 That looks like a nightmare of nested lists!
 How do we get a single string out of that?
-But, look at what the ***control sequence*** `~s` does to a list of nested lists:
+Look at what the ***control sequence*** `~s` does to a list of nested lists:

 ```erlang
 57> io:format("~s~n", [ ["hello", 97] ]).   %97 is the ascii code for the character 'a'.